 In addition, for some statistics, it may be necessary to introduce publication thresholds whereby statistics based on very small sample sizes and/or lower response rates are suppressed.
 The actual decisions on use of these techniques will be clearly explained in each HESA statistical release.

 Preliminary analysis of the data on salaries submitted by respondents in the Graduate Outcomes survey reveals a small number of salary outliers which are suggestive of data quality issues, such as misinterpretation of the salary question.
 Whilst HESA has taken steps to reduce misinterpretation, some level of irregularity in responses is expected and decisions must be made on the treatment of salary outliers for dissemination of survey data.
 In determining a reasonable approach, at the lower end of the range of reported salaries HESA has taken the decision to exclude those falling below the UK national minimum wage equivalent (calculated using the minimum wage rates relevant to the year of reported employment).
 Salaries below this level are considered implausible.
+For this, for all three years it is assumed that for full-time graduates are working at least 30 hours a week and this is multiplied by 52 to calculate for the whole year.
+This minimum wage changed between each year of publication and during the COVID pandemic (for the 2018/19 and 2019/20 graduates), the value taken for minimum wage was multiplied by 0.8 to reflect the possible deductions due to furlough.

 At the opposite end of the salary range we see a small proportion of very high salaries reported which are worthy of additional scrutiny.
 In the first year of publication in 2020 (using 2017/18 data) HESA conducted statistical analysis of the data which suggested that if the top 1.5% of reported salaries were excluded the remaining data would more closely fit a ‘normal’ statistical distribution (which would be the usual expectation for data such as this drawn from a very large sample).
 HESA therefore previously concluded that it would be appropriate to exclude the top 1.5% of salaries as outliers.
 Some user feedback received since the 2020 publication challenged this approach on the basis that the statistical analysis did not necessarily suggest those high salaries were erroneous.
-In response, HESA has undertaken further analysis of both the 2017/18 and 2018/19 data, including reviewing the literature and manual scrutiny of salaries reported to be in excess of £100,000 alongside other reported characteristics of the associated employment such as job titles.
+In response, HESA has undertaken further analysis of all three years of data, including reviewing the literature and manual scrutiny of salaries reported to be in excess of £100,000 alongside other reported characteristics of the associated employment such as job titles.
 This assessment leads us to conclude that salary data is unlikely to be distributed normally, and further, that beyond a certain salary threshold, the proportion of reported salaries that are not credible increases markedly.
 The threshold we have determined falls approximately around £245,000, accounting for the top 0.1% of reported salaries.
 Because we cannot be confident of the data quality of salaries in this uppermost range we have taken the decision to exclude them, so they do not have a negative impact on calculations such as mean salary levels overall.
 Further detail on our assessment of high salaries is available in the Quality Report.

 As with previous presentations of graduate salary data, HESA expects to show data only for graduates reporting themselves as in full-time paid UK employment where the currency paid is British pounds.

 HESA statistical releases show numbers of graduates by salary bands which start at the national minimum wage equivalent and are divided into £3,000 bands within the most common range of graduate salaries.
 In the 2020 publications the highest band covered the range £39,000 or more.
 For 2018/19 data publications these bands have been revised to account for the fact that a reasonably sized proportion of graduates in full-time paid UK employment can be grouped into this salary band (particularly among those having graduated from some postgraduate courses).
 Four additional divisions have therefore been added at the higher end, meaning the highest band covers £51,000 or more.
 In addition to banded salary data, median salaries are published.
+The methodology for salary bands has remained the same for the 2019/20 release.

 Confidence intervals are calculated at the 95% level using the method proposed by Goodman (1965) implemented in R using the MultinomCI function (Goodman, L. A. (1965) On Simultaneous Confidence Intervals for Multinomial Proportions.
 Technometrics, 7, 247-254).